miteshantala/ContactApp/README.md

 AngularJS,
 SQL Server (File)

+Featurs:
+-3 tier architecture, so Business and Database can use with different UI eg windows or WCF etc -Error and message log (Fectory pattern)

 note:
-For time being i have not implemented login functionality, UI Error handling
+For time being i have not implemented login functionality, UI Error handling, Popup for edit contact, I could have use bootstrap for responsive UI